aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/search-regular-expression/_index.md

 ---
-title: Search Regular Expression
+title: Search Regular Expression In PDF File
-linktitle: Search Regular Expression
+linktitle: Search Regular Expression In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to search and retrieve text using regular expressions in a PDF document using Aspose.PDF for .NET.
+description: Learn how to search and retrieve text using regular expressions in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 440
 url: /net/programming-with-text/search-regular-expression/
 ---

-This tutorial explains how to use Aspose.PDF for .NET to search and retrieve text that matches a regular expression in a PDF document.
+This tutorial explains how to use Aspose.PDF for .NET to search and retrieve text that matches a regular expression in PDF file.
 The provided C# source code demonstrates the process step by step.

 ## Prerequisites